-When ME Contracting approached CLC Tree Services to write a guest blog for them, we were thrilled.
-We love to talk trees, so it’s only natural to want to share a little more about them.
+When M.E.
+Contracting, a Toronto landscaping company approached CLC Tree Services to write a guest blog for them, we were thrilled.
+We love to talk about trees, so it’s only natural to want to share a little more about them.
 Not all trees are created equal though.
 When it comes to planting a tree, you need to consider several factors, not least of which is whether or not the tree is native to your area.
 There are usually plenty of trees to choose from, but selecting a native species should be your first choice.

 Why Choose Native?